 contents A Ferrett in the Burrower's Guild A Partnership for Life A Sanctuary in the Treetops The Perfect Christmas A Home for Literature The Plumb Line Peek inside the novella ...

 In 1764, not long after being married, Seymore had an opportunity to further his education at the lytfolc college in Williamsburg.
 The young couple set out from Lanham Plantation; however, calamity strikes and much of the money they were to live on passes out of their hands.
 They arrive in Williamsburg with no place to live.
 Topics in Seymore's commentary include: dealing with destructive character flaws and clinical maladies (such as PTSD, narcissism, etc.) within the family is essential in establishing and preserving one's home and family.
 He also writes about knowing when to give society or family precedence in the press of daily demands, the privilege of creating a home according to one's principles and tastes being one of life's crowning opportunities, and the fact that, in most homes, the history of the occupants is as visible as tree rings.

-contents We Had Each Other At Finial House in Williamsburg Live in the Sunshine A Star By Which to Steer Some of My Favorite Haunts A Few Hours in the Company of Greatness Read more ...
+contents We Had Each Other At Finial House in Williamsburg Live in the Sunshine A Star By Which to Steer Some of My Favorite Haunts A Few Hours in the Company of Greatness Peek inside the novella ...

 The White Pavilion Volume 5